-Join me as I declutter my kids rooms!
-Decluttering and minimizing can be easy with these 5 simple tips to declutter toys in kids rooms .
+Here are 5 simple tips to declutter toys and keep your sanity!
+Decluttering and minimizing can be easy with these 5 simple tips to declutter toys in any kid’s room.

 We had a lot of toys!
 Just like every other family I know.
 The only problem was the toys were creeping into every room in our home.
-This is when I found 5 simple ways to declutter kids toys and rooms without any drama.
+This is when I found 5 simple ways to declutter toys without any drama.

 During this decluttering process, I noticed we had a lot of toys that no one played with.
 If we wanted to live with less (and not clean up toys constantly) we were going to have to declutter.